Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-project-convening-what-we-know-and-what-we-still-do-not-understand-about-the-barberini-harp.md

 relatedresearch = ["Designs for Musical Instruments", "“Venere che sona d’arpa e due amori”: Marco Marazzoli at the Barberini Court", "Scientific Commentary: Sol di corde soavi armo le dita?
 Only music I carry as my weapon?
-Different ways to use the same instrument", "Practical Examination of the Barberini Harp"] show_in_news = false status = "to be approved by author" subjects_tag = ["Barberini Harp", "Convening around the Barberini Harp", "Museo Nazionale degli Strumenti Musicali", "Istituto Storico Austriaco", "Barberini Archive"] subtype = ["Organology", "Performance Practice", "Musicology", "Iconography", "Sociology of Art"] summary_text = "" timeline_tag = ["2016"] title = "Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp" type = "Research"
+Different ways to use the same instrument", "Practical Examination of the Barberini Harp"] show_in_news = false status = "to be approved by author" subjects_tag = ["Barberini Harp", "Convening around the Barberini Harp", "Museo Nazionale degli Strumenti Musicali", "Istituto Storico Austriaco", "Barberini Archive", "harp", "new documents", "data sheets", "richly decorated", "gilded"] subtype = ["Organology", "Performance Practice", "Musicology", "Iconography", "Sociology of Art"] summary_text = "" timeline_tag = ["2016", "2015", "1632-1633"] title = "Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp" type = "Research"